expo/expo/docs/versions/unversioned/sdk/pedometer.md

 ### `Expo.Pedometer.isAvailableAsync()`

-Determine whether the pedometer is available.
+Returns whether the pedometer is enabled on the device.

 #### Returns